brct-james/apricate-docs/docs/guides/Alpha Quickstart.md

 - Check the warehouse on your starting farm to see what seeds and other materials you have to start with using the secure endpoint: `GET: /api/my/warehouses/TS-PR-HF`

+- - Any endpoint under the `/api/my` route is secure, and requires authentication

 - Take a moment to observe the structure of the warehouse entity.

 - - There are 4 categories, Tools, Goods, Seeds, and Produce.